Sexuality of Frederick the Great: Frederick's writing and predilection for homoerotic artworks

-After his defeat at the Battle of Kolín, Frederick wrote in a letter: "La fortune m'a tourné le dos ....[E]lle est femme, et je ne suis pas galant."
+After his defeat at the Battle of Kolín, Frederick wrote in a letter: "La fortune m'a tourné le dos ...
+[E]lle est femme, et je ne suis pas galant."
 This has been translated as "Fortune has it in for me; she is a woman, and I am not that way inclined."
 The original phrase "je ne suis pas galant" is somewhat ambiguous.
 While it would not be inaccurate to translate it as "I am not a lover/suitor (of women)", it could also be translated as the rather less suggestive, "I am not chivalrous".

+The following explanation can be read on the SPSG website: “Love was also considered erotic, but in public and literary terms it appeared to be more enthusiastic, asexual, platonic.
+Sexuality, on the other hand, was practiced in the 18th century with a freedom that may surprise us today.
+The distinction between heterosexuality, homosexuality or bisexuality did not play the role that it should have played since the 19th century.
+Sexual contacts between older people and much younger people were common and corresponded to common behavior, at least in noble circles; promiscuity was the order of the day.
+The visual and performing arts of the time reflect this, but the traditional writings and even pornographic depictions leave nothing to be desired.”
+And further: “Frederick also liked to buy (paintings by) Pompeo Batoni (1708–1787).
+It is reported that his specially commissioned picture The Marriage of Cupid and Psyche from 1756 accompanied him throughout the entire Seven Years' War and was considered one of his favorite pictures.
+In any case, the pictures contain numerous of the cheerful so-called Mignons – sweethearts – who apparently matched the king's taste for young, pretty pages.”